Vitamin B2 (Riboflavin)

 - Sensitivity to light

 Vitamin B2, along with other nutrients, is important for normal vision.
-Some early evidence shows that riboflavin might help prevent cataracts -- damage to the lens of the eye, which can lead to cloudy vision.
+Early studies suggest that riboflavin might help prevent cataracts, damage to the lens of the eye, which can lead to cloudy vision.
 In one double-blind, placebo-controlled study, people who took a niacin and riboflavin supplement had fewer cataracts than people who took other vitamins and nutrients.
-However, researchers don't know whether that was due to riboflavin, niacin, or the combination of the two.
+However, researchers do not know whether that was due to riboflavin, niacin, or the combination of the two.
 And levels above 10 mg per day of riboflavin can actually promote damage to the eye from the sun.
 More research is needed to see if riboflavin can really help prevent cataracts.

 Preliminary research suggests that supplementation with vitamin B2, along with vitamin B6, and magnesium reduces the level of dicarboxylic acids (abnormal organic acids) in the urine of autistic children.

 - Organ meats

 Flours and cereals are often fortified with riboflavin.